bobtail-dev/bobtail/README.md

 A lightweight CoffeeScript library for reactive programming and for declaratively specifying reactive DOM templates in a simple embedded DSL.

+This library has been tested and used on Chrome, Firefox, Safari, and IE10.

 Quickstart Examples
 -------------------